peter-fh/tutoring-ai/README.md

 ## Deployment

 This project is deployed via Render.com to [tutoring-ai.onrender.com](https://tutoring-ai.onrender.com/).
+In its current state, the site takes 50 seconds to spin up after it is inactive for some time.
+If it does not load, wait or try again in 50 seconds.
+This will be resolved when we can invest in a paid hosting service, whether onrender or something else.

 ## Contributing